CTC97/ruby_multiplayer/README.md

 Small camera class built on top of Gosu.translate that focuses on the passed object (in this case, the player/entity).
 ### chunkManager.rb
 Randomly generates chunks (fully random right now, will change to simplex noise) and stores chunks.
 Only the 9 relevant chunks are loaded on each update.
 Chunks are called back as they become relevant.
+### pathManager.rb
+Currently only generates a circular path, but will generate a variety of paths that can be passed to entities' "definePath" method.

 ----